Lyles leads U.S. sweep; Jackson tops Jamaica 1-2 in 200 - WHIZ News

 Fred Kerley, Marvin Bracy and Trayvon Bromell dominated the 100.
 This time, it was Lyles, Bednarek — the Olympic silver medalist who broke his toe in December at home while installing a cabinet — and Knighton, who is now the youngest individual sprint medalist in worlds track history.

-Knighton’s 19.49 earlier this year made him a slight favorite in this race and set up what was being touted as a rivalry with Lyles.
-It was the 25-year-old Lyles who beat Knighton to the line last month at nationals and waved his finger as he crossed — a not-so-subtle message that he wasn’t giving in to his younger rival.
+Knighton’s 19.49 earlier this year made him a slight favorite in this race and set up what has been touted as a rivalry with Lyles.
+It was the 25-year-old Lyles who beat Knighton last month at nationals and waved his finger as he crossed — a not-so-subtle message that he wasn’t giving in to his younger rival.

 “Everybody put in the work to be great, and that’s what he did,” Knighton said.
 “I mean, he broke the American record.”